Enlargement of ASEAN: Laos, Myanmar, and Cambodia

 Cambodia was accorded observer status at the 28th AMM in July 1995.
 The Cambodian foreign minister applied for membership in a letter dated 23 March 1996.
 Like Laos, Cambodia also wished to join ASEAN in 1997.

 The foreign minister of Myanmar attended the 27th and 28th AMM as a guest of the host governments.
 During the 28th meeting, Myanmar acceded to the Treaty of Amity and Cooperation in Southeast Asia and applied for observer status.

 The heads of government of Myanmar, Laos and Cambodia met with those of ASEAN during the Fifth ASEAN Summit in Bangkok on 15 December 1995.
 The representative of Myanmar expressed hope that his country would be accorded observer status at the 29th AMM in 1996.

 The ASEAN Security Committee (ASC) established a working group, chaired by ASEAN Deputy Secretary-General Mr. Mahadi Haji Wasli, to look into all issues on the potential membership of Cambodia and Laos.
 On 17 July 1996, the working group held consultations with the director-general of the ASEAN Department of Laos in Jakarta.

 At the 29th AMM, Myanmar was accorded observer status, and participated in the ARF for the first time.
 On 12 August 1996, Myanmar submitted application for membership in ASEAN, with hopes for joining by 1997 along with Cambodia and Laos.
 The ASC then extended the mandate of the Working Group on the Membership of Cambodia and Laos to also include the membership of Myanmar.

 Laos and Myanmar became members of ASEAN on 23 July 1997.
 Cambodia's membership was deferred due to the country's internal political struggle; following the stabilisation of its government, Cambodia joined on 30 April 1999.

 In addition to the growth in membership, the bloc experienced a drive for further integration in the 1990s.
 In 1990, Malaysia proposed the creation of an East Asia Economic Caucus composing the then-members of ASEAN and the People's Republic of China, Japan, and South Korea, with the intention of counterbalancing the growing influence of the United States in the Asia-Pacific Economic Cooperation (APEC) and in the Asian region as a whole.
 This proposal failed, however, due to heavy opposition from the United States and Japan.
 Despite this failure, member states continued to work for further integration and ASEAN Plus Three was created in 1997.

 In 1992, the Common Effective Preferential Tariff (CEPT) scheme was signed as a schedule for phasing tariffs and as a goal to increase the "region's competitive advantage as a production base geared for the world market".
 This law acted as the framework for the ASEAN Free Trade Area.
-After the East Asian Financial Crisis of 1997, a revival of the Malaysian proposal was established in Chiang Mai, known as the Chiang Mai Initiative, which calls for better integration between the economies of ASEAN and the ASEAN Plus Three countries.
+After the 1997 Asian financial crisis, a revival of the Malaysian proposal was established in Chiang Mai, known as the Chiang Mai Initiative, which calls for better integration between the economies of ASEAN and the ASEAN Plus Three countries.